-Yoga is an ancient form of exercise, originating in India thousands of years ago, and only more recently, becoming increasingly popular within Western societies.
-You might just think it’s another one of these fads, like avocado on toast, or Pokemon Go, but let’s hope it’s not, because practicing yoga is incredibly beneficial for us.
-There are a vast array of positives associated with the activity, from stress relief and mindfulness to improving concentration and focus, but to keep things simple, we’re just going to discuss a few of the benefits of yoga that help with our overall fitness.
+Yoga is an ancient form of exercise, originating in India thousands of years ago.
+It has only recently become increasingly popular within Western societies.
+You might just think it’s another one of these fads, like avocado on toast, or Pokemon Go.
+But let’s hope it’s not, because practicing yoga is incredibly beneficial for us.
+There are a vast array of positives associated with the activity.
+Yoga is great for stress relief and mindfulness to improving concentration and focus.
+To keep things simple, we’re just going to discuss a few of the benefits of yoga that help with our overall fitness.

 To kick things off, practicing yoga builds strength throughout our body.
-Yes, that’s right, not in the same way as weight-lifting builds huge muscles, but yoga certainly works your full body hard, especially your core, and gives you lean, toned muscles and six pack abs, any complaints?
-Seriously though, Yoga requires full-body strength and offers tangible goals in the form of complex or difficult moves/holds, which, through practice, can be achieved no problem.
+Yes, that’s right.
+Not in the same way as weight-lifting builds huge muscles, but yoga certainly works your full body hard.
+Yoga is especially good for your core.
+It gives you lean, toned muscles and can even give you six-pack abs.
+Any complaints?
+Seriously though, Yoga requires full-body strength and offers tangible goals in the form of complex or difficult moves/holds.
+Through practice, can be achieved no problem.

 Yoga can actually be used as a warm up or warm down for other sports, and a great tool for recovery post-injury, but also in reducing the risk of injury in the first place.
 Injuries can often occur through imbalances in muscles, or being off balance in the act of another sport.
 In fact, balance is considered so crucial to many sports that professional rugby players often practice ballet as part of their training.
 Who would’ve thought that hey?
 Clearly balance is an integral part of yoga, and whether improving your balance will help you show off your dazzling side steps on the rugby pitch, or perfectly landing that backflip on the gymnastics mat, yoga can only benefit you.